-General information Budgeted in the application phase within the non-compulsory WPO - Project preparation; Must be indicated and described in the AF, under the budget line Amount "Preparation Costs" and included under the budget of the concerned partners Lump-sum max. €15,000 per project (ERDF + co-financing); ERDF contribution is limited to a co-financing rate equal to 85% of eligible costs for all partners.
+General information Budgeted in the application phase within the non-compulsory WPO - Project preparation; Must be indicated and described in the AF, under the budget line "Preparation Costs" and included under the budget of the concerned partners Amount Lump-sum max. €15,000 per project (ERDF + co-financing); ERDF contribution is limited to a co-financing rate equal to 85% of eligible costs for all partners.
 Form of Reimbursement to the LP; reimbursement The LP transfers the respective shares to the partners, according to the approved budget; For public bodies and bodies governed by public law located in Italy, the 15% national co-financing is ensured by the State (Fondo di Rotazione).
-Specifications, No need to document that the expenditure has been incurred and paid; reporting and audit trail Eligibility of costs incurred from 15/12/2015 to the date of closure of the relevant call for proposals; To be reported within the 1 st progress report; Reimbursement is not subject to verifications by national controllers; In case the project (or part of it) is not implemented in line with Subsidy Contract and therefore it cannot be closed successfully (or just partly), the MA may recover from the LP in full (or in part) the granted amount of preparation costs in line with the rules applied for recoveries.
+Specifications, No need to document that the expenditure has been incurred and paid; reporting and audit trail Eligibility of costs incurred from 15/12/2015 to the date of closure of the relevant call for proposals; To be reported within the 1 st progress report and included in the Certificate of Verified expenditure (CoVE) of the FLC; if the LP/PP does not report the expenditure in the 1 st Progress report, preparation costs shall be reported in the first available progress report; In case the project (or part of it) is not implemented in line with Subsidy Contract and therefore it cannot be closed successfully (or just partly), the MA may recover from the LP in full (or in part) the granted amount of preparation costs in line with the rules applied for recoveries.
 Preparation costs are excluded from the flexibility rule.